maxiallard/NewYorkSubway/README.md

 In this Notebook the data is used to form a graph consisting of all the stations of the New York Subway.
 After forming a graph in Python, we can use graph theory to make some analysis.
 This project can even be taken further to combine the stations ( nodes of the graph ) with the number of entrances/exits to make more analysis on the number of people taking the subway etc. However,this is not yet included in this notebook.

+In addition to building a graph, this notebook also includes a little bit of web-scrapping to get all the stations.

 ## Authors

 * **Maxime Allard**